 Use published seller price lists to estimate prices.

-Take into consideration the exchange rate, inflation rate and build them into your cost estimate.
+Take into consideration the exchange rate, and inflation rate and build them into your cost estimate.

 Cost of financing e.g., interest on loan should also be captured.